first-timers/app/README.md

 Say I’m a Hoodie contributor and find a typo somewhere.
 Instead of fixing the issue directly in the master branch or creating a pull request which is time-consuming, I can simply create a new branch that is called something like **first-timers-only-typo-in-title.** GitHub will then notify the "first-timers-only issue bot" about the new branch using Webhooks.
 The bot is listening to any new branch was created starting with **first-timers-only** and it will create a new issue at _https://github.com/hoodiehq/camp/issues/new_ with a template and assign the first-timers-only and the up-for-grabs label.
 The commit body can be used to add some context information and if left empty, the 🤔 **What you will need to know** section of the issue will simply say "Nothing :)".

-### ✅ ➕ Access Token Needed
-1) You'll need an Access Token from Github.
-Follow steps 1-9 from this [article](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to generate your token. ⚠️ Make sure to SAVE the token in a document/editor file because it will only be shown to you once.

 ### 🕜 💻 Setup
 ```
 git clone https://github.com/hoodiehq/first-timers-only-bot.git